-Online graduate certificates are available from New York schools, but they’re not as common as degrees.
+Online graduate certificates are available from New York schools.
 Like any graduate certificate, they tend to have different prerequisites and foci.

 - For instance, although course credits in Marist’s Advanced Certificate in Business Analytics can be applied to the Master of Science in Information Systems (MSIS), Marist doesn’t require applicants to have a computer science or technology background.